JuliaSoft/JuliaDexConverter/README.md

-This file is amied to give an overview about the program configuration and the basic idea that stayes behind the tool.
+This file is aimed to give an overview about the program configuration and to give the basic idea that stands behind.

-The follow sections are structured as well:
+The sections are structured as follows:

-1. A quickly guide to import the project in Eclipse
+1. Quickly guide to import the project in Eclipse
-2. An overview on the basic idea
+2. The main purpouse of tool
-3. A simple explanation about the program structure
+3. Program structure

 # JuliaDexConverter setup